podman - Simple management tool for pods, containers and images

 Note: Setting this flag can cause certain commands to break when called on containers previously created by the other CGroup manager type.
 Note: CGroup manager is not supported in rootless mode when using CGroups Version V1.

-Connection to use for remote podman (Default connection is configured in
+Connection to use for remote podman, including Mac and Windows (excluding WSL2) machines, (Default connection is configured in

 Remote connections use local containers.conf for default.